Bridge of Spies-2015

 To counteract this, when Donovan is ultimately more the hero, he is revered and celebrated.

-After I finished watching I was left with the feeling that I did not ever really need to see the film again, in contrast to truly great films where one can watch over and over again.
+After I finished watching I felt that I did not need to see the film again, in contrast to truly great films where one can watch over again.

-It is a shame her character is not more fleshed out instead of the typical worried scenes or fretting for her husband to return home to his family- purely reactionary and not furthering the plot in any way.
+It is a shame her character is not fleshed out.
+The typical worried scenes or fretting for her husband to return home to his family are purely reactionary and do not further the plot.

-In this sense, the film deserves criticism for being a bit too traditional.
+In this sense, the film deserves criticism for being too traditional.

-Bridge of Spies is a very good effort, but certainly not a tremendous film.
-It is the type of film that I liked, but not loved.
+Bridge of Spies is a good effort but not a tremendous film.
+It is the type of film I liked but did not love.

-Plot-driven rather than character-driven.
-Perhaps, due to the names Spielberg and Hanks on the marquee, I expected a bit more.
+Perhaps, the names Spielberg and Hanks on the marquee had me expecting more.

-Oscar Nominations: Best Picture, Best Supporting Actor-Mark Rylance (won), Best Original Screenplay, Best Original Score, Best Sound Mixing, Best Production Design
+Oscar Nominations: 1 win-Best Picture, Best Supporting Actor-Mark Rylance (won), Best Original Screenplay, Best Original Score, Best Sound Mixing, Best Production Design

 Leave a Reply